 In his wallet, he always kept a typewritten card of family and friend important information, and at the bottom of the card, a single quotation: “Do not delay.
 The golden moments fly”.

-To send flowers to Roscoe's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roscoe Tanner, please visit our floral store.